michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0038.md

 - adj: of or relating to clergy not bound by monastic vows
 - adj: characteristic of those who are not members of the clergy
 ### Family
-secular: secularise, secularism, secularize, secularly, seculars+;secularise: secularisation, secularised, secularising;secularism: secularist;secularist: secularists;secularization: secularizations;secularize: secularization, secularized, secularizes, secularizing
+- secular: secularise, secularism, secularize, secularly, seculars+
+- secularise: secularisation, secularised, secularising
+- secularism: secularist
+- secularist: secularists
+- secularization: secularizations
+- secularize: secularization, secularized, secularizes, secularizing
 ### Examples
 - As a former secular Jew who converted to Christianity, I understand the temptation of such skepticism.
 - “Did God show up?
 In watching the news after the election, the secular media keep asking ‘How did this happen?’